 Rediscover the white kitchen

-If you aren’t ready to make a huge change in your kitchen, freshening up the cabinets and/or walls with a fresh coat of crisp white paint can make a huge difference.
-Use accessories to get your color fix and enjoy the streamlined look that feels bigger than it is.
+If you aren’t ready to make a huge change in your kitchen, freshening the cabinets and/or walls with a fresh coat of crisp white paint can make a huge difference.
+Use accessories to get your color fix and enjoy the streamlined look that feels bigger than it actually is.

 Changing up your kitchen with paint